 A participant shall be entitled to request an in-service withdrawal of the lesser of the balance of their account or the total unwithdrawn deferral contributions after the participant has attained age 59 1/2.
-Subject to the approval of the Plan Administrator, withdrawals from a participant's vested account may be permitted before age 59 1/2 to meet a financial hardship, as defined in the Plan document.
+Subject to the approval of the Plan Administrator, withdrawals from a participant's vested account before age 59 1/2 may be permitted to meet a financial hardship, as defined in the Plan document.
+The Plan was amended effective January 1, 2020, to reflect final regulations published by the Internal Revenue Service on hardship distributions under Investment Incentive (401k) Plans.
 Otherwise, withdrawals from a Plan participant's vested account are permitted only after termination of employment or upon death or total disability.
 A participant who has attained age 55 and completed at least ten years of participation in the Plan (including any years of participation in the PAYSOP) may elect a distribution of a portion of the participant's PAYSOP account attributable to shares of ASWC Common Stock after December 31, 1986, as provided in Section 401(a)(28)(B) of the IRC.